jamesshore/quixote/ROADMAP.md

 * Good error message when accidentally using `undefined` (e.g., `element.top.width`)
 * fractional height and width
 * Scrolling (and accounting for scrolling in ElementEdge)
+* distances? (e.g., height of menu is equal to distance between logo top and headline bottom)
+  - Or save this for another release?
 * Split out API and contribution documentation (don't want wall of text in readme)

 ```javascript